DATES: Tentative Dates May 10 - June 7, 2017

 Total Program Fee: $5500

 The Galápagos Islands are sites of incredible natural beauty due to biological diversity that has been preserved with minimal impact from human colonization.
-The crystal-clear waters of the Galápagos sustain schools of fish with brilliant colors, playful sea lions and dolphins, and ancient sea turtles.
+The crystal-clear waters of the Galápagos sustain schools of fish with brilliant colors, playful sea lions, dolphins, sharks, and sea turtles.
 But the beauty of the Galápagos extends beyond the wildlife of the ocean.
-On land, the fauna of these islands is equally as diverse.
+On land, the flora and fauna of these islands is equally as diverse.
 Lava lizards, land iguanas, pelicans, flamingos, giant tortoises, swallow-tailed gulls, and blue-footed boobies are just some of the animals that make their home here.
 The land is covered with unique variety of large trees in the highlands, as well as cacti, mangroves, and other dry-adapted species in the coastal regions.
 The organisms of the Galápagos inspired Charles Darwin with ideas about how life of Earth has changed over time.
 Studying in this program will give students the exciting opportunity to follow in the footsteps of Darwin.
 While on the Galápagos, students may be mainly staying in Puerto Ayora which is located on the island of Santa Cruz.
 Additionally, participants may also spend time in Puerto Villamil which is located on the island of Isabela.

 Please note: Prospective students should be aware that study abroad programs require a great deal of walking.
-You should be prepared to walk at least 2 to 3 miles per day.
-You may also walk over uneven, possibly slippery or rocky terrain, even in cities.
+You should be prepared to walk several miles per day.
+You will also walk over uneven, possibly slippery or rocky terrain, even in cities.
 There will be significant time spent outdoors during the program.
 Students will need to take appropriate precautions with sun exposure and drink plenty of water.

-Excursions: There will be multiple excursions in the Port Ayora Island as well as to two other Islands of the Galapagos.
-Excursions will include visits to the Charles Darwin Research Station, bays surrounding Puerto Ayora and Puerto Villamil, Santa Cruz highlands, Volcano Negro on the Isabela Island and the North Seymore Island.
+Excursions may include: There may be multiple excursions while on the Santa Cruz and the Isabela Islands as well as a planned day trip to one other island of the Galápagos.
+Excursions may include visits to the Charles Darwin Research Station, bays surrounding Puerto Ayora and Puerto Villamil, Santa Cruz highlands, Sierra Negra Volcano, and North Seymour Island.

 Classes: Generally, classes will meet six days a week.
-Lectures will be held for three hours per day in the mornings and the labs will be held in the afternoons.
+Lectures will be held in the mornings and for science courses the labs will be held in the afternoons.